Binh Tay Market: Secrets to Shopping Like a Local

 If you are looking for Binh Tay Market clothes, this is also the place to find simple everyday wear like loose cotton tops and patterned house pants that reflect daily Vietnamese fashion.

 Some travelers bring back small pieces of fabric as gifts or souvenirs.
 Others buy a few meters to tailor their own outfits later on.
-And if you’re looking for inspiration on what to make with Vietnamese fabrics, this guide to traditional dress might give you a few beautiful ideas.
+And if you’re looking for inspiration on what to make with Vietnamese fabrics, this guide to Vietnamese traditional dress might give you a few beautiful ideas.

 What not to buy at Binh Tay Market